Eduardoreisboattini/Programming-Languages/README.md

 Feel free to explore the projects and examples I've created for each language!

 #
-## Languages Library
-Here is an extensive list of 300 programming languages that a programmer might consider learning to enhance their skills and knowledge:

 #
 ## Full Stack Development Technologies